Eschatologue/CM_wiki/docs/class/cleric/index.md

 ### Spell Slots

 The Cleric table shows how many spell slots you have to cast your spells of 1st level and higher.
-To cast one of these spells, you must expend a slot of the spell’s level or higher.
+To cast one of these spells, you must expend a slot of the spell's level or higher.
 You regain all expended spell slots when you finish a Long Rest.

 ### Prepared Spells of 1st+ Level